radis/radis-examples/README.rst

 This project includes:

-- Interactive examples to calculate infrared spectra of molecules with `RADIS <http://radis.readthedocs.io/>`__
+- Interactive examples to calculate infrared spectra of molecules with `RADIS <http://radis.readthedocs.io/>`__, a convenient way to have access to HITRAN online without any installation.

 - Static examples of fitting algorithm built around `RADIS <http://radis.readthedocs.io/>`__